Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus: Methods

 \subsection{Laser frequency stabilization and scanning}

 The laser arrangement used for the spectroscopy experiments is shown in Fig.~\ref{fig:flasers}.
-The frequency comb located at BEV based on a Erbium-doped fiber laser is fully stabilized by locking the carrier-envelope offset frequency to a radiofrequency reference and by locking the repetition rate to either an external cavity laser at 1542\,nm (ECL BEV) de-drifted with a feedback loop to UTC(BEV) or to a Yb$^+$ single ion clock~\cite{Stuhler26}.
+The frequency comb located at BEV based on a Erbium-doped fiber laser is fully stabilized by locking the carrier-envelope offset frequency to a radiofrequency reference and by locking the repetition rate to either an external cavity laser at 1542\,nm (ECL BEV) de-drifted with a feedback loop to an active H-maser traceable to Coordinated Universal Time (UTC) or to a Yb$^+$ single ion clock~\cite{Stuhler26}.
 In case the Yb$^+$ clock is used as reference, the radiation frequency of ECL BEV is stabilized by locking to a relevant comb mode.
 ECL BEV is then guided through a length stabilized optical fiber link to ATI.
 The second optical comb located at ATI is also fully stabilized by locking to a high finesse cavity stabilized fiber laser and a radiofrequency reference.
 The long term drift of the comb repetition rate is compensated by analyzing a beat signal with ECL BEV.
 Frequency stabilization and scanning of the high power laser system at 296.8\,nm are provided by a phase lock loop (PLL) of its radiation to a relevant ATI comb mode (dashed lines) or by a phase lock to the radiation of a frequency-stabilized ECDL at 1187\,nm.
 The ECDL is frequency-stabilized by an automatic frequency control locking system (AFC).
 In both cases the scanning is provided by changing of the PLL reference frequency.
 The frequency chain has a systematic frequency uncertainty of $\pm$1\,kHz in the VUV.

-The nuclear transitions full-width at half-maximum (FWHM) spectral width of $\gtrsim$\,300\,kHz observed by locking of the high-power 1187\,nm laser directly to a comb mode is similar to the value reported in~\cite{Zhang:2024}, and is most probably limited by a phase noise of the reference comb mode transferred by the PLL to the upconverted light linewidth.
+The nuclear transitions full-width at half-maximum (FWHM) spectral width of $\gtrsim$\,300\,kHz observed by locking of the high-power 1187\,nm laser directly to a comb mode is similar to the value reported in~\cite{Zhang:2024}, and is most probably limited by phase noise of the reference comb mode transferred by the PLL to the upconverted light linewidth.
+Therefore, the VUV linewidth in this operation mode is in the order of 300 kHz.